Summation-by-parts operators for general function spaces: Some examples

 Using $N=4$ equidistant grid points, we found the least-squares quadrature formula (see \cite{huybrechs2009stable,glaubitz2021constructing}) with the following points and weights to be positive and $(\mathcal{C}(X_3) \mathcal{C}(X_3))'$-exact:

 The corresponding matrices $Q$ and $D$ of the FSBP operator $D = P^{-1} Q$ obtained from the construction procedure described in \cref{sub:constr_FSBP} are

 where we have again rounded the numbers to the second decimal place.
-While the above example only discusses the special case of cubic RBF interpolants, a forthcoming paper will address the construction of FSBP operators for general RBFs.
+While the above example only discusses cubic RBF interpolants, we have investigated the construction of FSBP operators for more general RBFs in \cite{glaubitz2022energy}.